 As we celebrate Tom Franz's 11 years of service at Trinity Episcopal School, our Board of Trustees and Head of School Search Committee are conducting a search for our 3rd head of school.
 To read more about this process, visit our Search Information Hub, here.

 Each morning during carpool, I greet the children and watch them hurry into school with smiles on their faces and an eagerness to learn.
 Trinity students love school!
 Our students dive deeply into their learning experiences and develop a curiosity about the world that continues with them as they leave for a diverse array of high schools.
 I believe this love of learning is the result of a combination of our distinctive elements that make Trinity the best educational opportunity for children.

-Trinity’s Episcopal roots allow all of us to deliver on our unique mission everyday.
-The heart of an Episcopal education includes being a place where diversity in all its forms is celebrated.
-Just as Christ embraced and accepted all God’s children, we celebrate the uniqueness of every member of our community and believe a diverse environment makes all of us better citizens with an ability to navigate and thrive in our diverse world.
+Trinity’s Episcopal roots help us to deliver on our unique mission every day.
+The heart of an Episcopal education includes academic excellence in a place where diversity in all of its forms is celebrated.
+Just as Christ embraced and accepted all God’s children, we celebrate the uniqueness of every member of our community and believe a diverse environment makes all of us better citizens with an ability to learn, empathize, navigate and thrive in our diverse world.

 Our teachers love school too.
 Our talented, diverse and dedicated group of educators engage each student in ways that develop his or her creative problem solving, critical thinking and collaborative skills.
 Trinity teachers know each student’s strengths and challenges, and the teachers differentiate to help each child reach his or her full potential intellectually, socially, emotionally, physically and spiritually.